ProtonVPN review — Swiss VPN with free tier and Secure Core

 What sets ProtonVPN apart

-Free tier without data limits: ProtonVPN Free is the only free VPN worth taking seriously.
+Free tier without data limits: Proton Free is still one of the few free VPN plans worth taking seriously.
 No data limits, no ads, no data sales.
-Limited to three server locations (Netherlands, US, Japan) and one device at a time — sufficient to test whether a VPN is right for you.
+It is still limited to one device at a time and to servers in 10 countries that the app chooses automatically.

 Secure Core: Paid subscribers can route traffic through an extra server in Iceland, Switzerland or Sweden before it reaches the regular VPN server.
 If the endpoint server is compromised, an attacker can only see the Secure Core server — not your IP.
 Comparable to multi-hop at Mullvad and IVPN.